jacksonchen/network_genetic/README.md

 `mutator.py`
   - Purpose: Mutate the networks that performed the best
   - Input: A set of networks (or a network)
-  - Output: A mutated network
+  - Output: A new generation of mutated networks

+## Changing Evaluation Mechanism
+This GA can run on SECON metrics or on the custom metrics.
+Make these changes in `evaluator.py`.
+Uncomment/comment lines 52, 54 for efficiency.
+Or lines 79, 82-86, 89, 92 for robustness.

 ### Seeing results
 If you run the GA and see images for each generation populating the `img/` folder,